Many people lack the unconditional love they should receive from their parents. Emotionally unavailable parents are the reason.

 Obviously, the underlying Not Good Enough Stuff often reaches epic proportions for those of us with emotionally unavailable parents.
 One of our most basic needs as humans is to be loved by others, especially our parents.
 If we never get that basic need met, we will go to great and lengths in an attempt to get that love from others.

 Unfortunately, those attempts fail.
 Why?
-Not Good Enough Stuff from emotionally unavailable parents leaves us with a subconscious and sometimes conscious belief that we are un-loveable.
+Not Good Enough Stuff from emotionally unavailable parents leaves us with a subconscious and sometimes conscious belief that we are un-lovable.
 If that is our belief, then we attract people to reinforce that belief for us.

 Subconscious Beliefs Resulting from Emotionally Unavailable Parents

 Are you thinking, I have never done anything to consciously try to find people who will not love me?
 Unless you have done a ton of work on yourself, then you’re right.
 It probably is not conscious.
-However, the energy attached to your belief that you are un-loveable attracts those who will attempt to prove your belief.
+However, the energy attached to your belief that you are un-lovable attracts those who will attempt to prove your belief.

 In order to understand what I am referring to in terms of energy and attraction, I’ll explain something that I use for people I work with as a therapist.
 I don’t think there is anybody in the world who doesn’t know about bullying.
 So, bullying is a perfect example for me to use as an explanation.